Artin's primitive root conjecture -a survey -: Algebraic number theory

-where the implied constant depends at most on $K$.\\ In the analysis of Artin's primitive root conjecture an infinite family of fields will play a role and we need an error term in (\ref{pik(x)}) that is explicit in its dependency on $K$.
+where the implied constant depends at most on $K$.
+(For Landau's big O-notation and related notation like $\Omega(x)$ we refer to any introductory book on analytic number theory, e.g., \cite{Apostol, mova, tenenbaum}.)\\ In the analysis of Artin's primitive root conjecture an infinite family of fields will play a role and we need an error term in (\ref{pik(x)}) that is explicit in its dependency on $K$.
 Such a result was folklore and finally written down by Lang \cite{Lafolk}:

 where $D_K$ denotes the discriminant of the field $K$.\\ The function $\pi_K(x)$ is heavily biased towards prime ideals of degree one: